CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/money.md

-If you want to use that you can't borrow as we don't have it in stock, or that would be too difficult to return after the end of your project (for example, you are building something that needs circuit boards, wires, connections etc etc), talk to your supervisor, and when they've agreed you need it, email [Mike and Sarah](/contact) with what you need, why you need it, and include a link to what you need.
+If you want to use that you can't borrow as we don't have it in stock, or that would be too difficult to return after the end of your project (for example, you are building something that needs circuit boards, wires, connections etc etc), talk to your supervisor, and when they've agreed you need it, email [Shawn, Andrew and Sarah](/contact) with what you need, why you need it, and include a link to what you need.